openharmony/docs/en/application-dev/device/sensor/sensor-guidelines.md

     ![](figures/001.png)

     The minimum and the maximum sampling periods supported by the sensor are 5000000 ns and 200000000 ns, respectively.
-Therefore, the value of **interval** must be within this range.
+The specified sampling interval must be within this range.
+A smaller value means a higher reporting frequency and a higher power consumption.

 3. Check whether the corresponding permission has been configured.
 For details, see [Declaring Permissions](../../security/AccessToken/declare-permissions.md).

 4. Register a listener.
 You can call **on()** or **once()** to listen for sensor data changes.

-- The **on()** API is used to continuously listen for data changes of the sensor.
+   The **on()** API is used to continuously listen for data changes of the sensor.
 The sensor reporting interval is set to 100000000 ns.

    ```ts
    sensor.on(sensor.SensorId.ACCELEROMETER, (data: sensor.AccelerometerResponse) => {